Table of Contents

 - MVC pattern: CodeIgniter organizes code into Models, Views, and Controllers, keeping data access, presentation, and request handling separate and maintainable.

-- Routing: Human-readable URLs map to controller methods through defined routes or optional auto-routing.
+- Routing: Human-readable URLs are mapped to controller methods through defined routes or optional auto-routing.

-- HTTP request/response layer: A Request object represents incoming data (GET/POST, headers, files), while a Response object sends output.
+- HTTP request/response layer: A Request object represents incoming data (GET or POST, headers, files), while a Response object sends output.

-- Batteries included: Built-in libraries provide caching, sessions, validation, email, and more.
-Models include CRUD, validation, and pagination helpers.
+- Batteries included: Built-in libraries offer caching, sessions, validation, email, and more.
+Models feature CRUD, validation, and pagination helpers.

-- API-ready: Resource routes and ResourceController simplify building REST APIs.
+- API-ready: Resource routes and ResourceController simplify building RESTful APIs.

 How CodeIgniter works (the simple flow)

-- A request hits public/index.php.
+- A request reaches public/index.php.
 CodeIgniter boots the framework and loads the configuration.

 - Routing determines the controller and action.
 For example, a route like /products/42 might call Products::show(42).
 You can use defined routes or auto-routing.